Accessibility

 5. We identified a minimum representative subset of pages that contain examples of the most common layouts, components, and features, including:

-6. We conducted a manual WCAG audit on the representative subset of pages.
+6. DAC conducted a manual WCAG audit on user journeys that encompassed a representative subset of pages.

 Using our website